Hatikva 6: Career

 In February 2014 the band launched "Electronix", an electronic tour in cooperation with the producer and creator Gal Goren, which includes new arrangements for her familiar songs.

 On June 26, 2014, the band released its first single "Once Again" from its fifth album.
-On August 24 it released the second single "The Most Israeli" and on November 24 released the third single "Whatever Happens."
+On August 24 it released the second single "Hachi Israeli" and on November 24 released the third single "Whatever Happens."
 In June they released the song "Put More Rum" on me.